 Free Range or Pasture Raised Eggs

 Something I think we can all come together and share is that we probably eat a lot of eggs (not if you are vegan of course) but eggs are a great source of protein and a food that parallels wonderfully with a healthy diet for a healthy and fit life.
 Eggs are one of those items that shouldn’t be looked upon as trying to buy the cheapest you can when grocery shopping.
 Sure I think we can all agree that some things are the same whether they are priced cheap or expensive.
 (No need to drop names or items) Eggs, however, are worth every penny.
 If you are on a budget and need to take pricing into consideration.
 Heck, I even like to pay attention to pricing since I consume four eggs at a time (one whole and three egg whites), that is only three servings per dozen, which can get pretty pricey.
 The best thing to pay attention to and try and buys always are eggs that are Free Range or Pasture Raised.
-Not only do the eggs from humanely treated chickens, they taste better, and contain more nutrients than conventionally raised eggs.
+Not only do the eggs from humanely treated chickens, they taste better, and contain more nutrients than conventionally raised eggs, making them top health foods.
 A study concluded that hens who are allowed to forage have eggs containing higher levels of vitamins A, Vitamin E, and Omega-3 fatty acids.
 The absolute best place to buy eggs is your local farmer’s market, as you can usually speak to the farmer himself/herself, but otherwise when at the market look for Free Range or Pasture Raised eggs and put those in your basket.

 Move over coconut oil, you have been replaced–well sort of.
 I am all about coconut oil for the skin and I hear it is a great makeup remover too.
 And if you just aren’t really a fan of coconut, then you don’t have to worry about everything you roast coconut oil with to taste like coconut with avocado oil.
 To me, avocado oil doesn’t leave a distinctive taste like coconut oil does.
 I love the taste of coconut so it really hasn’t been an issue for me but sometimes I want my roasted cauliflower to taste just like what they are intended to taste like.
 Avocado oil is the oil removed from the green pulp of the avocado.
 It is minimally processed, gluten-free, vegan, and, unlike coconut oil, it’s liquid at room temperature.
 Avocado oil is great for roasting veggies due to its smoke-point temperature of 500°F. You can also use avocado oil as a dressing without any need to cook it.
 And you can still use it as an oil to slather all over your body and hair too!